IBM/scaling-apps-with-kafka/README.md

 This yaml file uses the `kafka-credentials` secret you created in Step 2.

-You can now create the `ScaledObjects` in `deployments/keda-scaler.yaml`.
+You can now create the `ScaledObject` in `deployments/keda-scaler.yaml`.
 The `TriggerAuthentication` is referenced in this file.
 Create using the oc cli:

 ```
 oc apply -f deployments/keda-scaler.yaml
 ```

+In the ScaledObject definition, the `lagThreshold: '5'` is the consumer lag that scales the target deployment when it meets this threshold.
+You can read more about the Kafka scaler [here](https://keda.sh/docs/2.2/scalers/apache-kafka/)

 To check the status of your scalers: